joaomdmoura/machinery/README.md

 Yes?
 This is not your library.
 You might be better off with another library or even `gen_statem` or `gen_fsm` from Erlang/OTP.

-Don't forget to check the [Machinery Docs](https://hexdocs.pm/machinery)
+Don't forget to check the [Machinery Docs](https://hexdocs.pm/machinery).

+If you want a full tutorial you might wan to consider check [State Machine in Elixir with Machinery](http://joaomdmoura.com/articles/state-machine-in-elixir-with-machinery)

 - [Installing](#installing)
 - [Declaring States](#declaring-states)